b-matthias/MECL-MC300/README.md

 #### Project

-This the goal of this project is to enumerate each MECL circuit in a SPICE circuit/sub-circuit file.
+The goal of this project is to enumerate each MECL circuit in a SPICE circuit/sub-circuit file.
 A secondary goal is to provide sample circuits from the application notes.

 #### Introduction